christ-offer/gpt-functions-gui/README.md

-# OpenAI CLI Chatbot with functions.
+# OpenAI GUI Chatbot with functions.

 ## Description

-Basic python GUI chatbot with the new functions feature.
+GUI chatbot with the new functions feature.

+GUI is extremely basic.
 History in memory.